 The PNLG, a self-sustaining network of local governments implementing integrated coastal management (ICM), is a first of its kind in the East Asian Region.
 The network, previously known as the Regional Network of Local Governments implementing ICM (RNLG), was established in March 2001 in Seoul, RO Korea, to serve as a forum for exchanging information and experiences in ICM practices among local governments of the region.
-Since 2001, the member local governments took turns in hosting the annual forum and study tours.
+Since 2001, the member local governments have taken turns in hosting the annual forum and study tours.
 Local governments who pledged to host the forthcoming forums are already initiating activities in preparation for the 2008 and 2009 forums.

-The past forums were well attended by local government executives and representatives from the member and observer local governments, including regional/international experts from the United Nations Environment Programme-Global Programme of Action (UNEP- GPA), United Nations/ International Strategy for Disaster Reduction (UN/ISDR), Asian Disaster Preparedness Center (ADPC), Network of Aquaculture Centres in Asia-Pacific (NACA), Center for Disaster Preparedness (CDP), Victorian Coastal Council, Oil Spill Response and East Asia Response Pte Ltd. and representatives from the academe who provided expert opinion on the critical and emerging issues discussed during the forums, donor representatives such as the Swedish Environmental Secretariat for Asia (SENSA), that provided financial support for the organization of the 2007 forum, private sector representatives and local participants from the host country.
-The study tours, on the other hand, have provided an opportunity for the participants to appreciate the positive changes occurring on the ground as a result of ICM implementation at the host sites.
+The past forums were well attended by local government executives and representatives from the member and observer local governments, as well as regional/international experts from the United Nations Environment Programme-Global Programme of Action (UNEP- GPA), United Nations/ International Strategy for Disaster Reduction (UN/ISDR), Asian Disaster Preparedness Center (ADPC), Network of Aquaculture Centres in Asia-Pacific (NACA), Center for Disaster Preparedness (CDP), Victorian Coastal Council, Oil Spill Response and East Asia Response Pte Ltd. and representatives from the academe, who provided expert opinion on critical and emerging issues.
+Also in attendance were donor representatives, including the Swedish Environmental Secretariat for Asia (SENSA), which provided financial support to the 2007 forum, as well as private sector representatives and local participants from the host country.
+The study tours, which are a component of each forum, have provided an opportunity for the participants to appreciate the positive changes occurring on the ground as a result of ICM implementation at the host sites.

 The transformation of the RNLG into PNLG was initiated with the adoption of the Bali Resolution on the Establishment of the PNLG during the 4th RNLG Forum in Bali, Indonesia, in 2005.
-The transformation was necessary as the local governments are seen as driving forces in the ICM scaling up process, and thus have a key role to play in pushing forward the realization of the 20 percent target of regional coastline to be covered by ICM programs by 2015.
-The achievements of the local governmentinitiated ICM programs in the region have created an opportunity and demand for ICM replication and scaling up.
-The PNLG members have a critical role in demonstrating and sharing their experiences to encourage other local governments to develop and implement ICM programs.
+The transformation was a proactive initiative of the local governments, which are seen as driving forces in the ICM scaling up process across the region.
+The achievements of the local government-initiated ICM programs have created an opportunity and a demand.
+The PNLG members play a critical role through sharing of experiences to encourage other local governments to develop and implement similar programs.